Tedde van Gelderen

 Experience Thinking – Creating Connected Experiences

-This book is about that framework, that guide for people at all levels that need an approach to translate business objectives into a set of activities that helps get them from A to B. It is not a ‘how-to’ book, as there are many books about that already.
+This book is about that framework, that guide for people at all levels that need an approach to translate business objectives into a set of activities that helps get them from A to B. It is not meant as a ‘how-to’ book, as there are many books about the specific UX research and design techniques already.
 Instead, this book helps people that need to know what should be done from an experience design perspective to structure a process from objective to reality.
 The book provides ideas and a framework to think in to help your team build a targeted approach that works best for the creation of a useful, usable and enjoyable end-to-end experience.

 The Experience Thinking Framework in a Nutshell